 Functional Variable shall be based on the first column of Table 7-1, with an optional character from the second column.
 Note that the Functional Variable is based upon ISA 5.1 and in this case will represent the specific represent the specific signal.
 Ideally the suffix will be four characters or less.
-The Suffix is separated from the Functional Variable via an underscore.

-S is the optional Suffix, which can be any short designation appropriate to specific signal is a Z, driving the valve position.
+S is the optional Suffix, which can be any short designation appropriate to